Alfresco/docs-alfresco/sync-service/3.4/index.md

 Here is a summary of the key capabilities:

 * Clustering for scalability support
-* Added support for more databases: PostgreSQL, Oracle, MySQL, and AWS Aurora MySQL
+* Support for various databases: PostgreSQL, Oracle, MySQL, and AWS Aurora MySQL
 * Support for AWS deployment
 * Events monitoring for content, Governance Services, and permission changes